 The Rhode Island Materials Access Center (RIMAC) is the support center for the RI AEM (Accessible Educational Materials) Initiative, a statewide system designed to provide appropriate accessible instructional materials to students who cannot access standard print materials.
 RIMAC serves RI to implement the requirements in Part B of IDEA.

 RIMAC works with districts to help them address students’ needs for educational materials in accessible formats, determine how student needs will be identified, document needs in students’ IEPs, and certify the eligibility of students for NIMAC** materials.
 RIMAC works with RIDE to develop and manage data that tracks progress toward NIMAS* implementation and provision of educational materials in accessible formats.

-RIMAC and the RI AEM Initiative, in cooperation with RIDE, work together to support RI students who need accessible instructional materials (AIM), who may or may not meet federal requirements for NIMAC or RIMAC services.
-All students who need different forms of information in order to learn SHOULD have appropriate access to learning materials.
+RIMAC and the RI AEM Initiative, in cooperation with RIDE, work together to support RI students who need accessible educational materials (AEM), who may or may not meet federal requirements for NIMAC or RIMAC services.
+All students who need different forms of information in order to learn should have appropriate access to learning materials.